Membean is an incredibly effective way to learn words and permanently remember them.

 If you condole with someone, you express sympathy or sorrow, usually on the death of someone dear.

-A convalescent person spends time resting to gain health and strength after a serious illness or operation.
+A convalescent person spends time resting to regain health and strength after having a medical problem, such as an illness, injury, or operation.

 If you deprecate something, you disapprove of it strongly.